aidanmrli/rwm-pt-pytorch/README.md

 experiment_many.py plots line graphs for ESJD vs acceptance rate, acceptance rate vs proposal variance, and ESJD vs proposal variance. experiment_pt.py plots line graphs for ESJD vs the swap acceptance rate of the actual ran algorithms

+### To Run Multivariate Gaussian Examples with IID Components:
+(Section 3.1.1 in the report) If without scaling factors: Run Metropolis Algorithm.py in the main folder.
+It contains running the Metropolis algorithm, generating the trace plot, and displaying the relation between ESJD and acceptance rate with various proposal variances.
+An example experiment is provided at the end, where you can modify the values, comment or uncomment code sections to obtain the plots and results.

+(Section 3.1.2 in the report) If with scaling factors: Run factor_metropolis_algorithm.py in the main folder.
+It involves running the Metropolis algorithm, defining the scaling factors, generating the trace plot, and displaying the relation between ESJD and acceptance rate with various proposal variances.
+An example experiment is provided at the end, and you're welcome to adjust the initial values for further experimentation.

+### To Run Multivariate Gaussian Examples with NON-IID Components:
+(Section 3.2.1) If non-independent case: Run dependent_Multivariate_Gaussian_Case.py in the main folder.
+There are three different cases regarding the proposal distribution.
+The file includes guidance, explanations, and comments to help you run various experiments with different proposal distributions.

+(Section 3.2.2) If non-identically distributed case: Run converge_target_density_case.py in the main folder.
+Similar to the above procedure, it includes an example of experiments at the end.

 ## Directory Structure
 General classes with their attributes and methods are in the main folder.
 - MCMCSimulation is a class for running a single MCMC simulation for generating samples from a target distribution and visualizing the various metrics and results.